Mushroom-Daemon/doks/content/writing/cheat_sheets/CabinPro.md

 ### Customer Persona

-CabinPro clients tend to be property owners--either land owners or campground investors--interested in making an extra buck on their property by providing a thoughtfully-designed retreat for couples and families to go and enjoy nature.
+CabinPro clients tend to be property owners—either homeowners or campground investors—interested in making additional income from a rental unit.
+They appreciate CabinPro’s thoughtfully-designed retreats and enjoy providing individuals, couples, and families a place to go and enjoy nature.

 ### Hesitations

-While they may have a picture in mind, they are unsure of the steps involved in creating that vision--from working with a builder they can trust, to choosing the right design, and setting up their rental with the township.
-In short, they lack clarity on what they’re getting and how to go about it.
+While these investors may have a picture in mind, they are unsure of the steps involved in bringing their vision to life—from finding a builder they can trust, to choosing the right design, and setting up their rental unit with the township.
+In short, they lack clarity in what they need, what they’re buying, and how to go about their project.

+### Philo

+Getting a Rental Property Doesn’t Have to Be Complicated

 ### Guide (Empathy and Authority)

-Not only do we build rental cabins--we’re landlords ourselves.
-And since 2021, CabinPro has been helping investors set up thoughtfully designed, profitable retreat spaces for our clients and their guests.
+Not only does CabinPro build rental cabins—we’re landlords ourselves.
+And since 2021, we’ve been helping our clients set up thoughtfully designed, profitable retreat spaces that inspire connection, reflection, and lasting memories for their guests.

-(Put in first person from Marlin)

-### ID Transformation

-* Unclear to Confident

 ### The Plan